fenixbao92/vue-simple/README.md

 # build for production with minification
 npm run build
 ```
-Thanks to codes and thoughts from https://github.com/timdongSuper/vuexSimpleDemo.
+Thanks to codes and thoughts from https://github.com/timdongSuper/vuexSimpleDemo,which uses template webpack.

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).